 Loose Window Panes

-Since caulk serves as a cushion between a window and the frame, missing or compromised caulk can result in the loose rattling glass.
+Since caulk serves as a cushion between a window and the frame, missing or compromised caulk can result in loose rattling glass.
 Loose window panes should never be ignored since a heavy wind or even forcefully shutting the window can cause the glass to break, injuring a family member or damaging furniture or other valuables.

 If the caulk around the outside of the window is no longer intact, water can seep into the plaster or drywall, causing the paint to bubble and peel both inside and outside the house.
 This problem will be exacerbated should a severe storm arise when the wind can drive the rain into the tiniest of gaps.